 Higher power doesn’t necessarily make one sous vide unit better than another one.
 What more power does do is increase the rate at which the circulator comes up to temperature.
 This means that a circulator with more power (higher wattage) will reach temperature faster.
 And the differences in speed is actually quite large.

 A circulator with 1100W is, surprisingly, a lot faster than a circulator with 900W.
 While results will vary based on several factors--initial water temp, amount of water, the set temp you're going for--the 1100W circulator can be almost twice as fast as the lower powered one.
 If you're starting from frozen when you get home from work, this can make a big difference in how quickly you can get a meal on the table.

 All the best sous vide options are pretty easy to use, but there are differences.
-Some displays are larger than others; some show both the setpoint and the current temp and some don’t; some are read from the top, some are read from an angle; and some are easier to set than others, although I suppose this is subjective.
+Some displays are larger than others; some show both the setpoint and the current temp and some don’t; some are read from the top, some are read from an angle; and some are easier to set than others.
 We describe all controls and give pros and cons so you can choose the one that best fits your style and preferences.